karina-42/AboutMeReactProject/README.md

 * JavaScript

 ## Lessons learned
 I learned how to use Vite to set up and develop a React app quickly.
+For deploying with Vite on Netlify I learned I must put my 'images' folder in a 'public' folder.
 I learned how to separate my app into components and how into import and export the data through different files.
 I also learned how to use Font Awesome properly within a React app.
 I wanted to use different languages in my site, so I learned how to handle different languages in the HTML for better user experience.

 ## Improvements
 - [ ] Have translations of each sentence appear on hover.